 Every birder in Shanghai should have in addition three field guides: Birds of East Asia by Mark Brazil, Guide to the Birds of China by John MacKinnon, and the Collins Bird Guide by Lars Svensson, Dan Zetterström, and Killian Mullarney.

-Brazil, who has been living in Japan since the 1980s, conceived Birds of East Asia to cover Japan and Korea, but he was persuaded by his publisher to include northeast China plus the coastal provinces south to Fujian.
+Brazil, who has been living in Japan since the 1990s, conceived Birds of East Asia (2009) to cover Japan and Korea, but he was persuaded by his publisher to include northeast China plus the coastal provinces south to Fujian.
 Birds of East Asia also covers northeast Asia to the Bering Strait.

 Brazil has little experience in mainland China, and he treats some southeast Chinese species as an afterthought.
 However, as the species he describes have a stronger connection to Japan, so does his writing about them grow stronger.

 The Collins Bird Guide is subtitled “The Most Complete Guide to the Birds of Britain and Europe.”
-It may seem strange to recommend a book whose core coverage area is 8,000 km from Shanghai and whose range maps do not include China.
+It may seem strange to recommend a book whose core coverage area is 8000 km (5,000 mi.) from Shanghai and whose range maps do not include China.
 But the sheer quality of the book, coupled with the fact that China and Europe are on opposite ends of the same, east-west-oriented supercontinent, means that in Shanghai the Collins guide retains much of its potency.
 Dozens of the species of passerine covered in the guide occur around Shanghai, as do a very high proportion of the ducks, waders, and gulls.